vapreace/devops-23-24-JPE-PSM-1231832/CA1/README.md

 git branch
 ```
 3. **Integration and Testing of the Email Field**
 The process of adding support for the email field in the application and ensuring robust validation closely mirrored the approach taken with the `jobYears` field in Part 1.
-The following outlines the key steps taken and highlights the new code introduced as well as the pertinent Git commands that facilitated this development phase.
+The following outlines the key steps taken.
 	- **Code Implementation**: Similar to the previous feature development, I extended the `Employee` class to include an `email` field along with its getter and setter methods.
 This involved updating data models, forms, and views to accommodate the new field, ensuring it was fully integrated into the application's frontend and backend.
 	- **Unit Testing**: Following the established pattern, I wrote comprehensive unit tests to verify the correct creation of Employee instances with the new email field and to enforce validation rules, such as non-null and non-empty values for the email attribute.
 	- **Debugging**: The server and client parts of the application underwent thorough debugging to identify and rectify any issues arising from the addition of the email field, ensuring seamless operation and user experience.